livingdocsIO/documentation/reference-docs/server-extensions/hugo-dnd.md

 }
 ```

-You are provided with the `hugoArticle` you imported, the `design` and `layout` you have specified in your config and the `imagesApi` which is a service you can use to handle images.
+You are provided with the `hugoArticle` you imported, the `design` and `layout` you have specified in your config and the `imagesApi` which is a service you can use to handle images, e.g. uploading them to your storage.
+You also have the possibility to pass additional metadata which must have been defined beforehand (see below).

 ## Example transformation